arduino/help-center-content/content/Hardware Support/UNO/Restore-the-USB-connectivity-firmware-on-UNO-R4-WiFi-with-espflash.md

 Follow these steps:

-1. Unplug any non-essential USB devices from your computer.
+1. Unplug UNO R4 WiFi and any non-essential USB devices from your computer.
-1. Short the pins highlighted in the image using a jumper wire:
+1. On the board, find the **GND** and **Download** pins on the 6-pin header next to the USB-C connector:

    ![The GND and Download ESP32 pins.](img/esp32-data-pins.png)
-1. Maintain the short between these pins as you connect the UNO R4 WiFi board to your computer with a USB cable.
+1. Connect the board to your computer while shorting the GND and Download pins.

+   * This can easily be done by connecting a female-to-female jumper wire between the two pins.
+   * If you don't have a female-to-female jumper wire, you can use some other pointy, conductive object (such as one end of a male-to-male jumper wire) and position to have contact with both pins.
+You can release the short after you've connected the board to your computer.
+1. The ESP32 should now be in Download mode, which allows firmware to be flashed.

+   * You may get a system message about a new device being connected.
+If prompted, allow it to connect.
 1. Download and extract the .ZIP file for your system:
    * [unor4wifi-update-windows.zip](https://github.com/arduino/uno-r4-wifi-usb-bridge/releases/latest/download/unor4wifi-update-windows.zip){.link-download}
    * [unor4wifi-update-macos.zip](https://github.com/arduino/uno-r4-wifi-usb-bridge/releases/latest/download/unor4wifi-update-macos.zip){.link-download}